Go back to the drawing board, Mr. Manasseh Azure Awuni

 On the other hand, he demanded that the President intervene directly in investigations and prosecutions involving opposition figures.

-To Jerry, that was astonishing.
+To African Editors, that was astonishing.

 “What exactly are you advocating?” he asked.